quilt/account-abstraction-playground/README.md

 After entering the signer account password, you should now see the local geth testnet running and producing new blocks every 3 seconds.

-## Deploy & Use Your First Account Abstraction Contract
+## Step 3: Deploy & Use Your First Account Abstraction Contract

 This repo currently contains two example AA contracts.
 Both have their own instructions for deployment and usage that you can find linked below: